envoyproxy/gateway/docs/design/SYSTEM_DESIGN.md

 #### Gateway API Translator
 This is a platform agnostic translator that translates Gateway API resources to an Intermediate Representation.

-#### EnvoyProxy Translator
+#### Envoy Proxy Translator
-This component translates the IR into EnvoyProxy Resources.
+This component translates the IR into Envoy Proxy xDS Resources.

 #### xDS Server
-This component is a xDS gRPC Server based on the [Envoy Go Control Plane](https://github.com/envoyproxy/go-control-plane) project that implements the xDS Server Protocol and is responsible for configuring EnvoyProxy resources in EnvoyProxy.
+This component is a xDS gRPC Server based on the [Envoy Go Control Plane](https://github.com/envoyproxy/go-control-plane) project that implements the xDS Server Protocol and is responsible for configuring xDS resources in Envoy Proxy.

 #### Provisioner
 The provisioner configures any infrastruture needed based on the IR.

 ##### Envoy
-Provisions a Envoy based Load balancer service.
+Provisions an Envoy based Load balancer service.
 This is a platform specific component.
-For example, a Terraform or Ansible provisioner could be added in the future to provision the Envoy infra in a non-k8s env.
+For example, a Terraform or Ansible provisioner could be added in the future to provision the Envoy infra in a non-Kubernetes environment.

 ##### Auxiliary Control Planes
-These components are responsible for handling out of band control plane traffic sent by EnvoyProxy.
+These components are responsible for handling out of band control plane traffic sent by Envoy Proxy.

 ###### Rate Limit service
 This is based on the [Envoy Rate Limit Service](https://github.com/envoyproxy/ratelimit) and will consume the IR and translate it into the server side rate limiting config.
-A similar EnvoyProxy translator sub component would translate the IR into Envoy’s ratelimit filter.
+A similar Envoy Proxy translator sub component would translate the IR into Envoy’s ratelimit filter.

 ### Design Decisions
-* A single EnvoyGateway instance will consume many [Gateway resources](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway) to manage a fleet of EnvoyProxies with different configurations.
+* A single Envoy Gateway instance will consume many [Gateway resources](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway) to manage a fleet of Envoy Proxies with different configurations.
-* The goal is to make the Provisioner & Translator layers extensible, but for the near future, extensibility can be achieved using xDS support that EnvoyGateway will provide.
+* The goal is to make the Provisioner & Translator layers extensible, but for the near future, extensibility can be achieved using xDS support that Envoy Gateway will provide.

 ### Open Questions
-* Which APIGateway and Ingress features will EnvoyGateway introduce in the near future ?
+* Which APIGateway and Ingress features will Envoy Gateway introduce in the near future ?

 The draft for this document is [here](https://docs.google.com/document/d/1riyTPPYuvNzIhBdrAX8dpfxTmcobWZDSYTTB5NeybuY/edit)